ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 ## How Does IPFS Help?

-- Using traditional HTTP URLs for NFT metadata URIs is problematic, because the owner of the website can change the content after the NFT is created.
+- Using traditional HTTP urls for NFT metadata URIs is problematic, because the owner of the website can change the content after the NFT is created.
   - e.g. https://cointelegraph.com/news/opensea-collector-pulls-the-rug-on-nfts-to-highlight-arbitrary-value
 - IPFS prevents this using content addressing.
 An IPFS URI can only ever point to the content that was used to create it.
 - IPFS also allows multiple people / organizations to store and provide the data, so the owner of an NFT can keep the data alive even if the original NFT platform that created it disappears.
 If the NFT data were stored in an S3 bucket and the creator decides to stop paying their AWS bill, the data just disappears.
 With IPFS, if anyone still has a copy on the network, the original provider isn't needed.